 The non-fiction literacy center is all about exploring non-fiction with meaning.
-Students will become familiar with features of non-fiction through lots of exposure and be able to explore topics they find fascinating or that connect with what you’re learning about in class.
+Students become familiar with features of non-fiction through lots of exposure and explore a variety of topics – and in this case here – with learning about apples, pumpkins, and their life cycles.

 Connecting with non-fiction books is done with a few simple activities and lots of books.

-Let me break down how to make this non-fiction fall book activity bucket for you.
+Let me break down what materials you’ll need to make this activity set for you.

-The materials needed to make this literacy center activity are:
+The materials needed to make this literacy center activity set are:

-- Non-fiction books about the apples, pumpkins and their life cycles (see my suggestions below)
+- Non-fiction books about apples, pumpkins, life cycles, etc.

 - Shoe bin or plastic tote/bucket/basket